 Milwaukee's water rates are determined by the Public Service Commission of Wisconsin (PSC) and are intended to ensure the financial stability of the utility and fair value for customers.

 Milwaukee water is an excellent value.
-Including the water service charge, fire protection charge, and water use charge, 2.3 gallons cost one cent.
-As measured by your water meter, 100 cubic feet (748 gallons) cost $1.78.
+Including the water service charge, fire protection charge, and water use charge, two gallons cost one cent.
+As measured by your water meter in 100 cubic feet (Ccf), one Ccf (748 gallons) costs $1.96.
 How much water is one Ccf?
 One cubic foot is a 1’ x 1’ x 1’ box (the size that U Haul provides for packing books) so 100 cubic feet is 100 of those boxes.
 The typical person in Milwaukee uses 10 Ccf (100 cubic feet) of water per quarter.
 Multiply 10 by the number of people in your household to give you the number of Ccf for water used in one quarter (for example, 4 people x 10 = 40 Ccf).
 If you are using more than 10 ccf per person per quarter, you may have water leaks.

 A public water utility belongs to all of us, its ratepayers.
 Water rates, not taxes, pay the costs to purify and pump the water and keep treatment plants and pipes, the infrastructure, in reliable working condition.
 As a non-profit agency, we do not pay shareholders, but continuously reinvest in our utility.

 The PSC will issue a decision soon in regard to a full rate case.
 Find all documents related to this case at the PSC website.
 Enter Case number 3720-WR-108 or Utility Name: Milwaukee Water Works.

 Hydrant and Water Connection Charges